Momofier/CVRFaceTracking/README.md

 * Modification to the thresholds may be needed for some animation sensitivity for different faces
 * Driver, binary, and smooth layer require write defaults ON

+This is a modification of the VRCFaceTrackingh Template and is a WIP Port of it to CVR.
+It will Still contain most the Files the Base has with some of them removed